 - 1. The landscaping is to be of such a nature as to not create any undue hazard to road users or pedestrians and must comply with the Local Law including: - Vegetation must be kept clear of the roadway and/or any footpath at all times. - Vegetation must not restrict sight visibility from footpaths, crossovers and cross streets.
-The mature height of the vegetation will be maintained below 600mm. - Plants must not have thorns, sharp leaves, be poisonous or have any other similar feature that may cause injury to pedestrians or road users. - Rocks, stakes, star pickets, wire fencing, frames, planter boxes or retaining walls are not permitted. - Where there is no footpath on the verge, an area measuring 1.5 metres from the back of the kerb and running parallel to the kerb, must be landscaped in such a way that provides pedestrians the opportunity to walk on the verge. - 3.
-If a bus stop is located within the verge, only lawn, mulch, ground covers or similar are allowed within 1.5 metres around the bus stop. - 4.
+The mature height of the vegetation will be maintained below 600mm. - Plants must not have thorns, sharp leaves, be poisonous or have any other similar feature that may cause injury to pedestrians or road users. - Climbing plants should be kept clear of infrastructure such as electrical poles, light poles and street trees. - Rocks, stakes, star pickets, wire fencing, frames, planter boxes or retaining walls are not permitted. - 2.
+Where there is no footpath on the verge, an area measuring 1.5 metres from the back of the kerb and running parallel to the kerb, must be landscaped in such a way that provides pedestrians the opportunity to walk on the verge. - If a bus stop is located within the verge, only lawn, mulch, ground covers or similar are allowed within 1.5 metres around the bus stop. - 4.
 The City has the following requirements when an owner or occupier installs irrigation to street verges: - Irrigation pipes should be laid beneath the verge at a depth between 150mm and 300mm.
-No fitting connected to the pipes shall protrude above the surface of the lawn or garden. - Irrigation pipes and connections should be at least 250mm away from the footpath or the kerb alignment.
-Half sprinklers should be used and should direct the flow of water away from the road or footpath surface.
-Only the pipes and sprinklers should be located on the verge; all valves, including solenoid valves, should be located within the abutting property.
+No fitting connected to the pipes shall protrude above the surface of the lawn or garden.